 In 1963, and 23 years old,I was following my dream and became a stockbroker with a local Chicago firm, called McCormick and Company.
 We made markets in local stocks that normally traded below three dollars a share, in what was called the ‘pink sheets’.
 These stocks are now barred from ‘solicited trading’ under the guise that the SEC and FINRA are protecting the public from ‘speculative securities’, rather than helping small local bushiness get access to the capital markets.
 McCormick and Co. also helped regional Midwest firms go pubic.
 One of those firms was Kentucky Fried Chicken and my first IPO.
 Yes the Col. in 1963 was there, all dressed in white.
 There wasn’t a big demand for the stock, as people were unsure as to whether franchising would work.
 New ideas are not instantly popular.
 Franchising was considered a new concept then.
 My Dad bought 1000 shares and doubled his money.
 My Uncle bought 1000 shares and kept it until his death.
 It was his largest asset.
 Those times and stock brokers are gone and probably forever.
 I don’t believe the regulators FINRA and the SEC understand what the ruined.
 In my opinion, they certainly are not serving the best interests of the public.
 They knowingly or unknowing represent only the Big Bucks. ( It make good business sense as the banks can afford to pay the billions of dollars in fines the SEC and FINRA has leveled against them).
 Hot deals now go to the professionals and hedge funds.
 A local small business is pretty much cut off from bank loans, unless they don’t need the money.
 Brokerage firms don’t help local firms go public anymore because the local firms are all gone and the current brokerage firms are now global and owned by the banks, as are the mutual funds.
 Also, most people don’t invest in stocks anymore through their stockbrokers, because their aren’t any stockbrokers around anymore.
 Most invest in no-load mutual funds controlled by the banks, through their domesticated well-trained investment planners.

 Mutual funds don’t offer many alternatives to protecting your portfolio in a Bear Market.
 Professional investors can easily go short or long with ease.
 For instance, while Goldman Sachs was selling worthless mortgage-backed securities to Iceland and Ireland, they were shorting the same securities in their own portfolios.
-This should not be legal, but it is!
+This should not be legal, but it is since the demise of the Glass Steagall Act!
 It is human nature for most investors to be positive and patriotic and therefore to be bullish.
 We want the market to go up because it is in our general best interests that the economy prospers, so that our careers and our families can prosper.
 However, markets don’t always go up.

 It was George Orwell book of 1984 fame who said: “anyone who challenges the prevailing authority, can find himself suddenly silenced”.
 I should know, it happened to me.
 I got ‘barred’ after appealing a minor $25,000 fine and 60 day suspension.
+And just recently my bank JP Morgan, canceled all my accounts and my charge cards.
+They don’t play nice!
 I found out a little to late, that ‘Due Process’ at the SEC, is not tolerated.
 Faced with this tyranny and censorship, it is important to still speak out.
 I believe political stagecraft, through skilled manipulation of facts, has given the public the perception and the illusion of power, rather than participation in real power.
 Public opinion has been manipulated and nullified.
 We have only ourselves to blame.
-Like Pogo said “We have seen the enemy and it is us”.
+Like Pogo said “We have seen the enemy and it is us.”

 My fear is that, Now with a Trump presidency, this process has Big Corporations and the top 1%, dominating the financial industry and our economy and has left individuals, small businesses and the investing public very vulnerable.
 The general public, in my opinion, has become so weakened, that it is powerless to stop this crisis from progressing.